Kelaniya: Historical and cultural significance

 Kelaniya Raja Maha Vihara has become famous because of the beautiful paintings and sculpture by Solias Mendis depicting various events in the history of Sri Lanka.
 Thousands of Buddhists come each January to see Kelaniya's Buddhist pageant, popularly referred to as Duruthu Maha Perahera.

 Transport

 The A1 highway connecting Colombo to Kandy runs along this suburb.
 The Kelaniya Railway Station is located close to the Colombo-Kandy Road and provides rail connections to the rest of the country.

 Education

-Tertiary
+University

 The University of Kelaniya is situated at Kelaniya near the Colombo-Kandy Road.